output format #

 • examples, deprecatedMessage, seeAlso, throws, since: symbol-scope JSDoc tags parsed from the prop's own doc comment (same shape as the declaration shared fields)

 Asymmetry with ParameterJson.
 Props carry the symbol-scope tag fields above; function parameters deliberately don't.
 A prop is a named slot with its own documentation surface.
 A parameter is positional, and its @example/@deprecated/@since/@see/@throws belong on the enclosing function symbol per the TSDoc spec.
-Per-parameter content lives on ParameterJson.description from @param only.
+Per-parameter content lives on ParameterJson.description (and propertyDescriptions for object-property docs) from @param only.

 ParameterJson